top of page

 If this isn’t something you do often, start small.
 Once a day is enough.

 What you’re doing is anchoring safety, reminding your child they are loved and valued.
-You’re also supporting their nervous system by increasing oxytocin, often called the “love” or “connection” hormone, which plays a key role in bonding, trust, and emotional regulation.
+You’re also supporting their nervous system by increasing oxytocin, often called the “love” or “connection” hormone.
+This hormone plays a key role in bonding, trust, and emotional regulation.

 Lisa Feldman Barrett describes this using the idea of a “full cup.”
 When a child’s cup is full through connection and care, they have more capacity to cope, adapt, and cooperate.
 When it’s empty, everything feels harder.
-Transitions, requests, emotions, and boundaries.
+Transitions, requests, emotions, and boundaries become overwhelming.

 How This Becomes Leadership (Especially with Boys)